alfatarsos/cservers-eaglekey/README.md

 Older hypervisor systems or systems that do not implement nftables by default will not be supported: this tool exclusively uses nftables and never iptables.

-The primarily supported Windows operating systems are in Control Server (including Server Core) – a rarity in the industry – and in KVM Virtual Machines:

-» Windows Server 2022

-» Windows Server 2026

-Hypervisors will support Hyper-V via KVM (global VMs run virtualized on Windows with Enlightenments), a solution that retains on average 99% of the original performance, allows for greater isolation, easier configurations (including extensive SR-IOV possibilities), and better virtualization.

 The entire system, from Control Server to Hypervisors, is designed to be as monolithic and enterprise-friendly as possible in its approach.
 The versioning of these operating systems is stable, enabling inherent stability in the service provided to the customer.

 # Some of the main functions